Jason Palmer (prison officer)

 Jason Palmer (c.
-1977 – 16 May 2010) was a United States-born former Marine and the first corrections officer in New Zealand to die while on active duty.
+1977 – 16 May 2010) was an American-born former Marine and the first corrections officer in New Zealand to die while on active duty.
 He was punched by an inmate, fell, and struck his head on the floor.
 He died in hospital the following day.

 Biography

 Born in South Carolina, Palmer attended Jefferson High School in West Virginia before serving four years in the United States Marine Corps, including time at Quantico Marine Corps base.
 He met a New Zealand woman, Tracy, online and moved to New Zealand.
 The couple married a year after meeting.
 At the time of his death, he was survived by Tracy and their three children: Taylor, 15; Riley, 5; and Abbey, 3.